googlefonts/googlefonts-project-template/README.md

 ## Building

+Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-To build this font, you will need to install the [`yq` utility](https://github.com/mikefarah/yq).
+If you particularly want to build fonts manually on your own computer, you will need to install the [`yq` utility](https://github.com/mikefarah/yq).
 On OS X with Homebrew, type `brew install yq`; on Linux, try `snap install yq`; if all else fails, try the instructions on the linked page.

 Then: